I WAS INJURED AT WORK

 What’s next?

-If you've been injured at work, report the injury or illness to your employer.
-Make sure your supervisor is notified of your injury as soon as possible.
-If your injury or illness developed gradually, report it as soon as you learn or believe it was caused by your job.
-Reporting promptly helps avoid problems and delays in receiving benefits, including medical care.
-If you don’t report your injury within 30 days, you could lose your right to receive workers’ compensation benefits.
+Reporting your injury: If you've been injured at work, report the injury or illness to your employer as soon as possible.
+Make sure your supervisor is also notified of your injury.
+If your injury or illness developed gradually (i.e., through cumulative trauma), report it as soon as you learn or believe it was caused by your job.

 If you don’t need emergency treatment, make sure you get first aid and see a doctor if necessary.